brandonfoong/panopto-dl/README.md

 ### 1. With .ASPXAUTH cookie

 The `-c ASPXAUTH_COOKIE` flag can be used to provide the required authentication credentials.
-The .ASPXAUTH cookie can be found by going into Developer Tools > Storage > Cookies
+The .ASPXAUTH cookie can be found by going into Developer Tools > Storage > Cookies in most browsers.

 ### 2. Using NUS Single Sign-On (NUS users only)

-NUS users can use their NUSNET account to directly sign in to panopto-dl by using the `-u DOMAIN\USERNAME` (or `-u DOMAIN\\USERNAME` for \*nix shells) and `-p PASSWORD` flags.
+NUS users can use their NUSNET account to directly sign in to panopto-dl by using the `-u DOMAIN\USERNAME` and `-p PASSWORD` flags.
+For some \*nix shells, you may need to delimit the backslash, i.e. type `DOMAIN\\USERNAME` instead.